artintellica/artintellica/bun/www-artintellica-com/docs/blog/0002-understanding-scaling-laws.md

 **What you should see** → a nearly straight descending line:
 $\text{MSE} \propto D^{-β}$ with β ≈ 0.9–1 on this toy task.

-**Note** The provided code does not actually have a straight descending line, most likely due to the small model size in this example.
+**Note:** The provided code does not actually have a straight descending line, most likely due to the small model size in this example.

 ---